byronbytes/NoLexa/ROADMAP.md

 - Properly select which device to choose (if multiple are selected)
 - Install ADB in the right directory if it is not detected.
-- Auto configure features depending on what device you are using
+- Auto configure features depending on what device you are using.

 ***